CallumBeaney/blogge/content/blog/gawain.md

 through the woods in proud array.
 ```

-Rhythm and alliterative stresses differ significantly, particularly the 2nd line and also in the more contemporary, inappropriately sing-song '_birds are busy_ ***a-building*** _and bravely are singing_'.
+Rhythm and alliterative stresses differ significantly, particularly the 2nd line and also in the more contemporary, inappropriately sing-song and affected '_birds are busy_ ***a-building*** _and bravely are singing_' ("bravely" is also a slightly slanted word choice but I shan't be a bully).

-Heavily on word order for natural sounding sentences Modern English relies; many of these sentences' stresses are shifted by stricter modern grammatical patterns obliging being-verbs to appear in specific places.
+Heavily on relies word order for natural sounding sentences Modern English; many of these sentences' stresses are shifted by stricter modern grammatical patterns obliging being-verbs to appear in specific places.

 - *Bot þenne þe weder of þe worlde wyth wynter hit þrepez*
 - *But then the weather in the world makes war on the winter*